huggingface/transformers/docs/README.md

 Accepted files are reStructuredText (.rst) and Markdown (.md).
 Create a file with its extension and put it in the source directory.
 You can then link it to the toc-tree by putting the filename without the extension.

+## Preview the documentation in a pull request

+Once you have made your pull request, you can check what the documentation will look like after it's merged by following these steps:

+- Look at the checks at the bottom of the conversation page of your PR (you may need to click on "show all checks" to expand them).
+- Click on "details" next to the `ci/circleci: build_doc` check.
+- In the new window, click on the "Artifacts" tab.
+- Locate the file "docs/_build/html/index.html" (or any specific page you want to check) and click on it to get a preview.

 ## Writing Documentation - Specification

 The `huggingface/transformers` documentation follows the